opc-cpvp/sondage-survey-external/README.md

 -) Put a spinner when completing the survey since there is 2 api calls -) PDF: Try to have only one json to manage
+-) Add "maxLength": value to all the property that have a maximum in the json

 ### Mode details required or help required